nahjac/Deploying-Web-Server-within-Azure-VM/README.md

 ## Operating Systems Used
 + Ubuntu Server 22.04 LTS
 ## Deployment and Configuration Steps
-In this lab, we're going to create a VM within a VNET.
-This will be a network interface controller (NIC) that umm
+In this lab, we're going to create a VM within a VNET in order to deploy our web server.
+This will require a Microsoft Azure account.
+First, you'll need to create a resource group.
+From your account homepage, select resource groups then create.
+A standard process of naming our resources so that we maintain organization is by using the format: type-region-application.
+An example could be RG-USE-Nextcloud.
+Click review+create then create.
+Your resource group is now created.